slavisadev/passendoapp/README.md

-# vue-simple-tasks
+# passendo app

-Simple app using Vue with Bootstrap 4.
+Simple app with steps

 ####Includes Vuex showcase pattern and a simple router example.